wp-plugins/one-word-a-day/readme.txt

 Not listed minor versions ( e.g. 0.2.1 ) include bugfixes or code improvements.

+* 0.4: Added few actions to repair or delete defect entries in the cache file.
 * 0.3: Added localization.
 This means that the question *What does # mean?* appears in your language.
 Added a visual editor to edit the comment posted by auto post generator.
 * 0.2: Use of the built-in cache.
 Previous words can be selected.
 * 0.1: Initial version just containing the quiz